zerotow logo

 • Ensure it’s deep enough to prevent the prop from hitting the bottom.

-• Slide the boogie off the back while holding the tow rope, as it drifts away you can give it a tug to make it turn out into the water.
+• Slide the boogie off the back while holding the tow rope, as it drifts away you can give it a tug to make it turn out into the water so that you can drive it to deeper water.

 4. Manual Driving Practice